|Vorlesung:||Mittwoch,||19.00 - 20.30, 1/305||(Dr. J. Vitay)|

 Contact: julien dot vitay at informatik dot tu-chemnitz dot de.

-The course will present an introduction to the research field of Machine Learning, including Supervised Learning, Unsupervised Learning and Reinforcement Learning methods.
+The course will present an introduction to the research field of Machine Learning, including Supervised Learning, Deep Learning and Reinforcement Learning.
 The different algorithms presented during the lectures will be studied in more details during the exercises, through implementations in Python.
-Previous knowledge of Python is a plus.

 The plan of the course is: